RaidMax/IW4M-Admin/README.md

 `WebfrontBindUrl`
 * Specifies the address and port the webfront will listen on.
 * The value can be an [IP Address](https://en.wikipedia.org/wiki/IP_address):port or [Domain Name](https://en.wikipedia.org/wiki/Domain_name):port

+`CustomLocale`
+* Specifies a [locale name](https://msdn.microsoft.com/en-us/library/39cwe7zf.aspx) to use instead of system default
+* Locale must be from the `Equivalent Locale Name` column

+`ConnectionString`
+* Specifies the [connection string](https://www.connectionstrings.com/mysql/) to a MySQL server to be used instead of SQLite

 `Servers`
 * Specifies the list of servers **IW4MAdmin** will monitor